 This important Choral Canada program would not be possible without the generosity of the beloved late Diane Loomer.
 Internationally recognized as one of Canada’s finest musicians and the first woman to conduct the National Youth Choir of Canada, Diane and Dick Loomer founded Cypress Choral Music in 1988.
 In 1999, they partnered with Choral Canada to present the first edition of this competition.
 Today, Diane’s legacy in the Canadian choral community lives on through the Diane Loomer Award, sponsored by Cypress Choral Music.

-Past Diane Loomer Award Winners
+Past recipients of the Diane Loomer Award:

 2000 - Allan Bevan - Ave Maria